archkrrr/SillyTavern-CostumeSwitch/README.md

 # SillyTavern Costume Switcher Extension

-The **SillyTavern Costume Switcher** extension allows users to automatically switch costumes for characters based on names detected in the AI’s responses.
-This extension solves the issue of having to manually change costumes whenever a new character speaks in the conversation, enhancing the experience with automatic costume management based on streamed text.
+The **SillyTavern Costume Switcher** extension was created to solve the problem of **showing multiple character expressions or images within a single character card chat**.
+This is especially useful for **narrator adventures** where a single character card (e.g., the narrator) needs to display different expressions or costumes without resorting to group chats.

+With this extension, you can **drop multiple character expressions** directly into the narrator's chat card, enhancing the storytelling experience without needing to manage multiple character cards.

 ## Features